erikj/presentations/gitgithubncareol/slides/intro.md

 !NOTE
 Erik Johnson, Software Engineer w/ NCAR EOL. here to share out experience using Git and GitHub to enhance our development workflow.
-I've published these slides to erikj.github.io/gitgithubncareol, so you can open the URL in your browser if you'd like to follow along or skip ahead or back
+I've published these slides to erikj.github.io/gitgithubncareol, so you can open the URL in your browser if you'd like to follow along or skip ahead or back.
+Slides are also a repository on GitHub, so if you find any problems, feel free to submit an issue or pull request.

 !SLIDE